 Fighting child hunger with prescriptive food pantry since 2016

 The Norton Children’s Medical Associates – Broadway location has had a prescriptive pantry since 2016.

-While performing an exam on a new patient at Norton Children’s Hospital Medical Associates – Broadway last fall, pediatrician Erin R. Frazier, M.D., learned that the teen, along with her mom and sister, had just arrived in Louisville after escaping a bad situation.
+While performing an exam on a new patient in 2015, pediatrician Erin R. Frazier, M.D., learned that the teen, along with her mom and sister, had just arrived in Louisville after escaping a bad situation.
 They were practically homeless and didn’t know where their next meal would come from.

 “As I finished the checkup, the mom asked if we had any food vouchers,” Dr. Frazier said.
 “Unfortunately, we didn’t have anything readily available.
 We did end up helping the family, but we had to scramble.”

-Norton Children’s Hospital Medical Associates – Broadway now takes a proactive approach to identifying which families are battling hunger.
-As part of all wellness visits, patients are asked a couple of basic questions to determine if they have food insecurities (a fear of running out of food).
+Having a food pantry at the practice allows pediatricians to identify families who may be experiencing hunger.
+As part of all wellness visits, patients are asked a couple of basic questions to determine if they have food insecurities.

-The pantry stocks healthy options such as cereals low in sugar, brown rice, nuts, spices, canned fruit in natural juices and canned vegetables with no added salt.
+The food pantries are stocked with healthy options such as cereals low in sugar, brown rice, whole-wheat pasta, low-sodium pasta sauce, tuna, peanut butter, canned fruit in natural juices and canned vegetables with no added salt.